MichaelNeas/laboratory/checklist.md

 ### 3. Review, review, review

-I keep a set of cheat sheets on ASCII, OSI stack, Big-O notations, and more.
-I study them when I have some spare time.
+Keep a set of cheat sheets on ASCII, OSI stack, Big-O notations, and more.

 Take a break from programming problems for a half hour and go through your flashcards.